okhader00/Distributed-AD-LLM/README.md

 pip install --upgrade huggingface hub pip install accelerate

-## Environment Set-up
-Use anaconda to create python environment and install required libraries:
 ```
 ## To run an experiment
 Set desired `ad_setting`  in `client.py`.
 1 for "Normal Only", 2 for "Normal + Anomaly".